cchauve/CEDAR/experiments/README.md

 ## Experiment 4

-Comparing RF and LCS distances on trees with known SPR distance from a starting tree.
+Comparing RF and HOP distances on trees with known SPR distance from a starting tree.
-We consider 50 starting trees, each of 100 taxa, and for each we build a sequence of trees by doing SPR, from 5 SPR to 100 SPR by steps of 5.
+We consider 50 starting trees, each of 100 taxa, and for each we build a sequence of trees by doing random SPRs, from 5 SPRs to 100 SPRs by steps of 5.
-We compue the RF distance and the LCS distance, for 9 random orders plus the permutation identity.
+We compute the RF distance and the HOP distance, for 10 random orders.

 ```
 python experiments.py exp4